BYUHPC/sci-comp-course/readings/git.md

 git commit -m "Initial Commit" # commits a snapshot of files
 ```

+> [!TIP]
+> Perform the "add" and "commit" operation at once with the this convenient option:\
+> `git commit -am "COMMIT MESSAGE HERE"`

 When you run `git commit`, a snapshot of the staged files is created.
 Once committed, the files are considered unmodified.
 Commits require that you include a message related to the commit, and the message for the first commit is typically "Initial Commit".

 ![Commit](../img/git-commit.png)